FullEnrich/n8n-nodes-fullenrich/README.md

 # n8n-nodes-fullenrich

-This is an n8n community node.
-It lets you use FullEnrich in your n8n workflows.
+This is an n8n community node that lets you use FullEnrich in your n8n workflows.

-**FullEnrich** is a contact enrichment service that takes minimal input (like first name, last name, company domain or LinkedIn URL) and returns enriched information such as emails, phone numbers, and company data.
-This node enables you to start asynchronous enrichment jobs and receive enriched results via webhook, all inside n8n.
+**FullEnrich** is a contact enrichment service that takes minimal input (such as first name, last name, company domain, or LinkedIn URL) and returns enriched contact data like emails, phone numbers, and company information.
+This node enables you to **start asynchronous enrichment requests** and **receive enriched results via webhook**, all within n8n.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.